 Never use DOT 5 brake fluid.
 It is silicone-based and purple in color.
 Oil seals and brake lines are not designed for DOT 5 brake fluid.

 Avoid contact between brake fluid and painted parts.
-Brake fluid attacks paint.
-Only use clean brake fluid from a sealed container.
+Brake fluid corrodes paint.

-- Check the rear brake linings. (p.
-93)
+Check the rear brake linings. (p.
+95)

-- Stand the vehicle upright. - Remove the cable ties on the frame protector. - Remove screw cap 1 with membrane 2 and the shim. - Add brake fluid up to the marking A.
+- Position the vehicle vertically.

+- Remove screw cap 1 with membrane 2.

+- Add brake fluid up to the marking (A).